‹ Back to Insights

 Keeping the Interior of Lenses Clean with Hydrophilic Anti-Fogging Coatings

-Anti-glare coatings and anti-fog coatings on the interior of lenses are used to protect the sensor’s ability to see clearly, even if the housing seal allows moisture inside.
+Anti-glare and anti-fog coatings on the interior of lenses protect the sensor’s ability to see clearly, even if the housing seal allows moisture inside.

-When moisture condenses on the inside of a lens that is hydrophobic, it beads up into tiny droplets that scatter light: we call this "fogging up.”
-Anti-fog coatings create a high energy (hydrophilic) surface on the inside of the lens, which allows water to spread out and not bead up; the lens may have a thin film of condensed water on it, but it remains clear.
+When moisture condenses on the inside of a hydrophobic lens, it beads up into tiny droplets that scatter light: we call this "fogging up.”
+Anti-fog coatings create a high-energy (hydrophilic) surface on the inside of the lens, which allows water to spread out and not bead up; the lens may have a thin film of condensed water on it, but it remains clear.
 However, the high surface energy of anti-fog coatings presents its own problem.

-High-energy surfaces are extremely reactive and will tightly adsorb all sorts of contaminants and soils.
-This surface (like dirty glass) will no longer sheet off the water the way it needs to.
-So typical hydrophilic coatings used for anti-fogging can have a relatively short lifespan.
+High-energy surfaces are extremely reactive and tightly adsorb all sorts of contaminants and soils.
+This surface (like dirty glass) will no longer sheet off the water the way it needs to, so typical hydrophilic coatings used for anti-fogging can have a relatively short lifespan.

-To overcome this conundrum, manufacturers of the coatings will include a tiny bit of surfactant in the coating.
-When moisture condenses on the lens, it will dissolve some of the surfactant, which lowers the surface tension of the water and allow it to spread.
-So this approach focuses on lowering the surface tension of the liquid.
+To overcome this conundrum, coating manufacturers include a tiny bit of surfactant in the coating.
+When moisture condenses on the lens, it dissolves some of the surfactant, lowering the surface tension of the water and allowing it to spread.
+So, this approach focuses on lowering the surface tension of the liquid.
 When the water that absorbed the surfactant evaporates, it leaves the surfactant behind to fight another day.

-So, these lenses need to be anti-fogging and long-lasting, and it's important to have quantitative tests to ensure the coatings are acting properly: that the surfactant built into the coating is, in fact, migrating out of the bulk of the coating in sufficient quantity to ensure that the surface tension of the liquid is reduced and the liquid spreads out and the sensor chugs along undeterred.
-A great way to measure the effectiveness of these coatings is by using the “dynamic wetting” feature of the Surface Analyst, which quantifies the presence and activity of surfactant on a surface.
+So, these lenses need to be anti-fogging and long-lasting.
+It's important to have quantitative tests to ensure the coatings are acting properly: that the surfactant built into the coating is, in fact, migrating out of the bulk of the coating in sufficient quantity to ensure that the surface tension of the liquid is reduced.
+The liquid spreads out, and the sensor chugs along undeterred.
+A great way to measure the effectiveness of these coatings is by using the “dynamic wetting,", which quantifies the presence and activity of surfactant on a surface.

 hydrophilic-example-animated-gif